google/flatbuffers/docs/source/Schemas.md

     definition.
 Older data will still
     read correctly, and give you the default value when read.
 Older code will simply ignore the new field.
+    If you want to have flexibility to use any order for fields in your schema, you can manually assign ids (much like Protocol Buffers), see the `id` attribute below.

 -   You cannot delete fields you don't use anymore from the schema, but you can simply